yudahatam/ProjectScrapper/README.md

 This project was written in JAVA and scrap and analyze israeli news website mako, ynet and walla.

-Play a game of guessing the headlines
+Play a game of guessing the headlines and reach high score.